avehlies/mindex-java-code-challenge/NOTES.md

     Without it, the `update` call was actually saving a new row of data.
 We should be using JPA to define the `_id` of the row.

-# Additions to Code

-1. Returning a `ReportingStructure`
-    + Add `ReportingStructure` class
-    + Add method to `EmployeeController`
-    + Add repository method to retrieve multiple `Employee`s by ID values
-    + Add service method to `EmployeeService` to get a `ReportingStructure` by employee ID
-        + Add recursive method to create a `ReportingStructure` for an `Employee` and traverse tree

 # Testing

 1. **Move `EmployeeServiceImplTest` to a controller test folder.
 Rename to `EmployeeControllerSpringTest`.**